A Unique Tour of Crystal River On A Water Bike

 Paddles Outdoor Rentals in Crystal River, Florida

-Whether you are looking to water bike on the beautiful waters of Crystal River, kayak, or paddle board, Paddles Outdoor Rentals has you covered.
+Whether you are looking to water bike on the beautiful waters of Crystal River, kayak, or paddleboard, Paddles Outdoor Rentals has you covered.
 Their office is located right off Highway 19.
-With a quaint gift shop, restroom, and changing room, Paddles Outdoor Rentals and Crystal River Water Bike Rentals provides you with customer service from the moment you walk into the shop.
+With a quaint gift shop, restroom, and changing room, Paddles Outdoor Rentals and Crystal River Water Bike Rentals provide you with customer service from the moment you walk into the shop.

 What tours are offered?